VoteVeto2/VoteVeto2.github.io/_posts/2025-10-04-Verhoogde_Tegemoetkoming.md

 ### UiTPAS Leuven **kansentarief**

 * With a recent **attest VT**, Leuven grants a **free UiTPAS** and **80% discounts** on tickets, membership and course fees at participating organisations in Leuven/Bierbeek/Herent/Oud‑Heverlee; great for cinema, community sports, cultural venues, workshops.
-See examples and application steps (accepts a VT attest not older than 3 months; annual auto‑renew where still eligible). ([Homepage | Stad Leuven][21])
+See examples and application steps (accepts a VT attest not older than 3 months; annual auto‑renew where still eligible).

 ### KU Leuven Sport – (partial) reimbursement via your mutuality